Burnsedia/burnsedia.github.io/src/content/blog/the-ai-agent-stack-for-solo-developers.md

 ## Next step

-Use the same operating model inside [boomerbill](https://boomerbill.net) to track automation output against real business outcomes.
+Use the same operating model to track automation output against real business outcomes.

 Get weekly implementation notes in plain English on the [newsletter](/newsletter).